cybersader/awesome-cybersader/📁 02 - CyberNews/2024 Cyber News/2024 Cyber News.md

     - Diagnostic data?..maybe
     - Hopefully not bad
     - Might be part of fallout from Snowflake
-    - Watch dark web fo
+    - Watch dark web for related vulns or talk related to your infra